-Return to Lecture Guide

-Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3
+■ Return to complete list of Lecture Launchers and Discussion Topics for Chapter 3

-Return to Chapter 3: Table of Contents

 Lecture Launcher 3.12 - Is Your MP3 Player Hurting You?

 Anyone who has ever worked in a noisy environment, such as on a factory floor, knows that there are often strict rules about how loud the sounds workers are exposed to can be, and for how long workers can be exposed.
 This is because long-term exposure to loud sounds can damage the sensitive hair cells in the inner ear.
 After they are damaged, hair cells are not replaced, resulting in permanent hearing loss.